pseale/hot-takes-blog/content/posts/standard-disclaimer.md

 - learn something
 - be entertained
 - be enraged
-- taste a Neopolitan ice-cream flavor-esque sample of all three.
-Let's call this edutainragement.
+- sample a Neopolitan-esque combination of all three flavors.
+Let's call this edu-tain-ragement.
+Edutainragement.
+Flows off the tongue.

 I don't take myself, these hot takes, or this blog too seriously.
 Enjoy!